KoCM85/2025_OpenGL_window/README.md

 	You may need to install some dependencies like [Wayland](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps) and [X11](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps) and so on.

+	**For 32-bit build better to use 32-bit OS, otherwise it may not build correctly.**

 	Used:
 	- **Fedora 40 (Forty)** OS
 	- **Unix Makefiles** generator